raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 };
 ```

-As you can see, we don't have any operators, but we do support using back-ticks with `d`, `w`, and `s` just like with regexen:
+As you can see, we don't allow writing one-symbol operators, but we do support using back-ticks with `d`, `w`, and `s` just like with regexen:

 ```javascript
 const beforeLevel1qs = '((1( |-))?`d`d`d( |-))?`d`d`d( |-)`d`d`d`d';